Fieldy: Career

-Fieldy is also one of the main songwriters in Korn.
-The majority of his bass riffs are hip-hop inspired.
-He says he gets inspiration from anything hip-hop.
-On the business side of Korn, Fieldy is responsible for all Korn merchandise, its buying and selling.
-He comes up with a number of designs, shows them to the band and they either approve or disapprove.

-In August 2012 it was reported that Fieldy would be taking a brief break from Korn as his wife Dena was expecting a child.
+In August 2012, it was reported that Fieldy would be taking a brief break from Korn as his wife Dena was expecting a child.
 Korn began touring through Eastern Europe, Russia and India throughout August and September 2012 with fill-in bassist Ryan Martinie from Mudvayne.
-On June 21, 2021, Fieldy announced that he would not be accompanying Korn on their upcoming tour.
+On June 21, 2021, Fieldy announced that he would not be accompanying Korn on their upcoming tour, later taking an indefinite leave of absence from the band.
 In a Facebook post to fans, he stated:

+In May 2025, Fieldy stated that he hadn't spoken to Korn since 2019 and doesn't anticipate reuniting with them anytime soon.

 Life outside Korn

 In addition to Korn, he has a rap side project called Fieldy's Dreams.
 Fieldy's Dreams has released one album titled Rock'n Roll Gangster.
-Like Head, Fieldy is a Christian.
+Like his Korn bandmate Head, Fieldy is a Christian.

-Fieldy has been married three times.
-He married his current wife, Dena Beber, on May 13, 2006.
-Fieldy has five children: two daughters, Sarina Rae (Born September 30, 1997) and Olivia Ann Marie Arvizu (Born December 9, 1998), from his second marriage to Shela Colton, and three children from his current marriage to Dena: sons Israel (Born February 9, 2007) and Noa (Born August 13, 2012), and daughter Harmony Rose Arvizu (Born November 27, 2009).
+Fieldy has five children: two daughters from his second marriage to Shela Colton, and three children from his current marriage to Dena: two sons and a daughter.
 Following the death of his father, Fieldy became a born again Christian.

 Fieldy has stated that his second album, Bassically, was originally intended to be a hardcore rap album, but scrapped the original idea in favor of a jazz fusion style.

 Fieldy worked with independent rap artist Q-Unique on a side project called StillWell.
 The song "Killing Myself to Live" can be heard on their MySpace page.
 Stillwell's debut album, Dirtbag, released in 2011.

 Fieldy was also working on his own clothing line 'Immanuel one twenty three'; when asked about it while backstage at the West Palm Beach stop of the Mayhem Festival in 2010, he stated that it was "much harder than he had previously expected" to start a clothing line, and has moved on to the side project that he can "be more proud of, opposed to his first solo CD under Fieldy's Dreams titled Rock'n Roll Gangster".
 Got The Life: My Journey of Addiction, Faith, Recovery and Korn is a memoir Fieldy penned, which hit shelves March 10, 2009.
 His autobiography tells the story of how he found God, quit drugs, and found the better part of himself.

+Equipment

+Fieldy plays a five-string Ibanez model SDGR SR1305, named the K-5, which is his signature bass.
+He uses DR Strings.